anthonyGosme/loadbalancer/README.md

 -----

 I've implement a downstream mock server in Node.js

-It send back the body, the headers received, a timestamp key Code quality
+It send back the body, the headers received, a timestamp key

 1.B.2 code quality & test
 ------
-I use JSlint to check the code no unitary test, but the mock it used in integration test
+I use JSlint to check the code.

+no unitary test, but the mock it used in integration test.

 1.B.4 - why this solution ?
 -------
 A servedownstram mock allow to validate easyly the proxy in real envirronement.

 I choose Node.js beacaue is fast to implements and package a server mock with it.

 2 Automation & integrationn